 Communication empowers us to remember the past, act in the present and anticipate the future.
 It is the vehicle by which we manage relationships with others in contexts ranging from one-to-one to one-to-many using personal, public and mass-mediated channels of communication.
 The disciplines represented in the Communication and Media Studies Department have developed a body of knowledge concerning verbal and nonverbal symbols that are spoken, enacted, heard and seen.
-The department covers six major areas of study and also serves the skill development needs of students who wish to learn to communicate more effectively.
+The department covers three major areas of study and four minors and also serves the skill development needs of students who wish to learn to communicate more effectively.

 The world of communications and media is moving fast and changing all the time.
 The disciplines represented in the Communication and Media Studies (CAMS) Department share a focus upon understanding how messages are used to manage relationships with others in contexts ranging from "one-to-one" to "one-to-many" using personal, public and mass-mediated channels of communication.
 Our state of the art studios, labs and faculty have the knowledge and experience to prepare students for today’s toughest communication challenges and are here to engage and challenge students with every interaction.